retaildevcrews/ngsa-asb/docs/cosmos.md

 # Cosmos DB in AKS secure baseline

 Prerequisites:

-- A CosmosDB movie database is required, Follow setup instructions in [README.md](https://github.com/cse-labs/imdb) to create a new environment
+* A CosmosDB movie database is required, Follow setup instructions in [README.md](https://github.com/cse-labs/imdb) to create a new environment

-## Set Cosmos env vars
+## Set Cosmos environment variabless

 ```bash